 Print a task list, for example, with books sorted by call number to save time during trips to the library.

 Write research papers and dissertations with Citavi.
 Or articles or books.
 Or reports or research studies.
-Citavi plays well with Microsoft Word, Google Docs, and popular LaTeX editors.
+Citavi plays well with Microsoft Word, and popular LaTeX editors.

 Create bibliographies automatically

 Insert a quotation, and everything is formatted according to the citation style you selected, whether you're using footnotes or in-text citations.

 All references you cite appear automatically in the bibliography – formatted exactly according to the citation style's specifications.

 Citavi can also sort the bibliography into sections you define in your project.

 APA, Chicago, MLA, Turabian, ISO 690 – only five of over 11,000 citation styles Citavi offers.
 Citation examples make it easier to choose.